fenago/apache-solr/lab_guides/Lab_5.md

 ------------------------------

-There are various client APIs available to add .indexterm} data to Solr indexes.
+There are various client APIs available to add data to Solr indexes.
 This table shows the available client
 APIs: